How Much Does Well Drilling Cost in 2025?

 Labor

 Well drilling is a complex project best left to professionals with the proper equipment.
-Most well drilling contractors charge per project, not per hour, so get a few estimates before proceeding.
-In general, you can expect to pay between $1,500 and $12,500 (or more) in labor costs for your well, depending on the type, depth, and land conditions.
+Most well contractors charge by the project, not by the hour, so obtain a few estimates before proceeding.
+On average, you can expect to pay between $1,500 and $12,500 (or more) in labor costs for your well, depending on the type, depth, and land conditions.

 Equipment